Ekitji/siem/procmon/readme.md

-# Procmon Boot Logging & Analysis for Security Research
+# Procmon Boot Logging & SIEM Analysis for Security Research

 **Process Monitor (Procmon)** from Sysinternals is a powerful tool for tracing **file, registry, and process activity**, including **SYSTEM-level operations during boot**.
 This workflow is commonly used in **privilege escalation research**, malware analysis, and endpoint monitoring.